Facts about the survey Felling

 Stock change

-The data comes from the Swedish Forest Agency's survey Stocks of softwood sawlogs, pulpwood and pulp chips.
-We calculate the change in stocks of softwood sawlogs and pulpwood as closing stocks at year-end minus opening stocks at the beginning of the year.
-No information is available on stocks of hardwood sawlogs, so we do not adjust for changes in stocks of hardwood sawlogs.
+The data comes from the Swedish Forest Agency's survey, Stocks of softwood sawlogs, pulpwood and pulp chips.
+The change in stock of softwood sawlogs and pulpwood is calculated as closing stock at the end of the year minus opening stock at the beginning of the year.
+Information on stocks of hardwood sawlogs is missing, which is why no adjustment is made for stock changes for hardwood sawlogs.

-Data on felled whole trees not removed is part of the gross felling.
-We calculate the annual volume of felled whole trees not removed based on the ratio between a five-year average of trees not removed according to the Swedish National Forest Inventory and a five-year average of the Swedish Forest Agency's net felling.
+Data on felled whole trees left behind are part of the gross felling and the statistics are retrieved from the Swedish National Forest Inventory.
+The annual volume of felled trees left in the forest is calculated based on the ratio between a five-year average of trees left behind according to the Swedish National Forest Inventory and a five-year average value of the Swedish Forest Agency's net felling.

-SLU National Forest Inventory's felling estimates are based on an inventory of a sample of Sweden's land area.
-The felling is estimated from stumps on sample plots where trees have been felled.
+The Swedish National Forest Inventory's felling estimates are based on an inventory of a sample of Sweden's land area.
+As for felling data, these are estimated from stumps on sample plots that have been felled.
 The stump inventory involves the registration of all stumps from the last felling season with a diameter of at least 5 cm.
-The felling season is between the dates of bud opening during the previous and current inventory year.
-In addition to the measurement of stumps from felled trees, the type of felling and all other data registered on the National Forest Inventory's sample plots are stated.
+The felling season is defined by the dates of bud cracking during the previous and current tax year.
+In addition to measuring stumps from felled trees, the type of felling and all other data registered on the Swedish National Forest Inventory's sample plots are stated.

 Reliability of statistics